- Explore Opportunities

 - Young people have highlighted the importance of diversity when talking about the impact Young Voices has had on them.
 It has allowed them to hear the voices of young people they would normally not have the opportunity to meet.

-- Young people have a voice and want to make a difference; Key Action 3 projects enable them to do that.
+- Young people have a voice and want to make a difference; Erasmus+ projects enable them to do that.

-- If you feel daunted by the prospect of applying for a Key Action 3 project or engaging with policy and policy makers, there is support available from NYCI and Léargas.
+- If you feel daunted by the prospect of applying for an Erasmus+ project or engaging with policy and policy makers, there is support available from NYCI and Léargas.

-- Why not start a Key Action 3 project at a local level on a local issue that has an impact on young people?
+- Why not start a Youth Participation project at a local level on a local issue that has an impact on young people?
 You can then link in with Young Voices to bring your issue to a national and European level.

-- Participating in Key Action 3 projects has shown that the same issues affect young people across Europe and even globally.
+- Participating in Youth Participation projects has shown that the same issues affect young people across Europe and even globally.

 - Youth participation is not about changing the young person, but more about changing the attitudes and behaviors of policy makers